h-vn/draft-ietf-radext-radiusv11/draft-ietf-radext-radiusv11.md

 Systems implementing RADIUS/1.1 SHOULD NOT be configured by default to forbid that protocol.
 That setting exists mainly for completeness, and to give administrators the flexibility to control their own deployments.

-While {{RFC7301}} does not discuss the possibility of the server sending a TLS alert of "no_application_protocol" (120) when the client does not use ALPN, we believe that this behavior is useful.
+While {{RFC7301}} does not discuss the possibility of the server sending a TLS alert of "no_application_protocol" (120) when the client does not use ALPN, this behavior appears to be useful.
 As such, servers MAY send a a TLS alert of "no_application_protocol" (120) when the client does not use ALPN.

 However, some TLS implementations may not permit an application to send a TLS alert of its choice, at a time of its choice.
 This limitation means that it is not always possible for an application to send the TLS alert as discussed in the previous section.
 The impact is that an implementation may attempt to connect, and then see that the connection fails, but not be able to determine why that failure has occurred.
 Implementers and administrators should be aware that unexplained connection failures may be due to ALPN negotiation issues.